open-cogsci/osdoc/content/pages/manual/android.md

 ### Supported devices

-If you have tested the OpenSesame runtime for Android on a device, please [share your experiences][forum].
 OpenSesame is developed with the Nexus 4 and 9 as reference devices.
 In general, any device that runs Android 2.2.
 'Froyo' or later appears to work.

 ### Disabling automatic updates